microsoft/pxt-arcade/docs/skillmap/puzzle/puzzle2.md

 **Fantastic!**

 Now you'll know just how close you were!

-Click **Finish** to return to the main page where you can share your game with family and friends!
+Click **Done** to return to the main page where you can share your game with family and friends!